hobbit19/Uniswap-trading-client/README.md

 <H2>Current bugs</h2>

+- Using wBTC or eth as token is not possible, but it is possible to use them as main-coin/token
 - Sloppy dinamic design of GUI
 - Sometimes lag when updating names or when starting the bot (0-10 seconds)
 - More: Let me know!